Frequently Asked Questions

 Under Virginia Code § 19.2-159, where the court must refer to the list of eligible attorneys to appoint counsel, such counsel “shall be selected by a fair system of rotation among members of the bar practicing before the court whose names are on the list maintained by the Indigent Defense Commission.”
-Because the selection system varies from court to court, counsel should contact the local clerk’s office to find out the criteria for getting on the court’s list of counsel eligible for court appointments.
+Selection processes vary from court to court.
+Certified counsel should contact the local clerk’s office to find out the criteria for getting on the court’s list of counsel eligible for court appointments.

 No. Code of Virginia § 19.2-163.03.
 Qualifications for court-appointed counsel mandates the process for re-certification.
 While attorneys with extensive criminal law experience may receive a waiver of the initial certification requirements, all attorneys must submit the statutorily required hours for re-certification every two (2) years to remain on the Certified Counsel List.

 Yes.
 Attorneys may re-certify through any of the traditional methods for receiving MCLE credit: live, video replay, online, webinar, telephone, etc..
 Once an attorney has completed the course, the attorney should report the course name and the amount of hours received to the Commission.
-This can be done using the Commission's online Attorney Certification System (ACeS) or by using a re-certification application document.
+This can be completed using the online Attorney Certification System (ACeS) or by using a re-certification application.

-A list of approved MCLE courses is published on the Commission’s website.
-See the Re-Certification page.
-If an attorney does not see a course listed on the website, but has questions as to whether it provides certification credits, they should contact the Certification Attorney at (804) 662-7249, extension 134.
+A list of approved MCLE courses is published on the Commission’s website, located on the Re-Certification page.
+If you have taken a course that is not listed on the website and believe it meets requirements for the re-certification credit, please contact the Certification Department at email@example.com

 Yes.
 Just as the Virginia State Bar permits up to four (4) hours of MCLE credit for each hour of MCLE taught, the Commission has approved the same practice for attorneys who teach certification courses.
-Attorneys interested in teaching an MCLE course should contact the Training Director for more information.
+Attorneys interested in teaching an MCLE course should contact the VIDC Training Department at Training@vadefenders.org.

 Yes.
 Juvenile certification only governs representation of juvenile defendants.
 Juvenile certification is not needed to represent adult defendants even if the charges are heard in juvenile court or involve a juvenile complainant.